A Ladin municipality in Alta Badia dominated by the Sasso di Santa Croce, with the Santa Croce sanctuary and the Armentara meadows.

 A short history

 Badia, Badia in Ladin, sits at 1,324 metres and gives its name to the whole valley.
-It is a scattered Ladin municipality made of hamlets and farms spread over the slopes, dominated by the wall of the Sasso di Santa Croce that closes the horizon to the east.
+It is a scattered Ladin municipality, made up of hamlets and farmsteads spread across the slopes, dominated by the wall of the Sasso di Santa Croce that closes the horizon to the east.

-Below that wall stands the Santa Croce sanctuary, La Crusc in Ladin, one of the oldest places of pilgrimage in the Dolomites.
-Around it lie the Armentara meadows, high pastures that fill with flowers in spring and that are tied to many Ladin legends of the kingdom of Fanes.
+Beneath that wall stands the Santa Croce sanctuary, La Crusc in Ladin, one of the oldest places of pilgrimage in the Dolomites.
+Around it open the Armentara meadows, alpine pastures that fill with flowers in spring and are tied to many Ladin legends of the Kingdom of Fanes.

 Badia has kept the image of the traditional Ladin village more than other places, with mountain farming, the language and the festivals still at the centre of life.
-Tourism here is quieter, tied to walks, high pastures and the trails toward the Sasso di Santa Croce.
+Tourism here is more low-key, tied to walks, alpine pastures and the trails towards the Sasso di Santa Croce.

 What to see